mohfalahisnan/honorer/docs/architecture-rfc.md

 - Lightweight hierarchical container: root → module → controller scope, supporting overrides for tests.
 - Providers registered via `@Module({ providers: [...] })`; resolution via `Injectable`, `Inject`, and `container.resolve`.
 - Testability: `override(token, impl)` to swap providers in tests; reset with `resetContainer()`.

+#### Runtime Metadata Fallback
+- Constructor injection uses `design:paramtypes` when available.
+If the TS runner doesn’t emit it (e.g., `tsx`/esbuild), the container infers parameter count and tokens from `@Inject` indices via `inject:params` metadata.
+- This ensures services like `UsersService` still inject correctly without runtime type metadata.

+#### Usage Guidelines
+- Prefer value imports for DI tokens used in constructors: `import { UsersService }`.
+- Avoid `import type` for constructor tokens; type-only imports are erased at runtime and can lead to `undefined` injections.
+- Be explicit when needed: `constructor(@Inject(UsersService) svc: UsersService)` guarantees correct injection regardless of emitted metadata.
+- Mark services with `@Injectable` to enable auto-registration when not explicitly registered.

+#### Auto-registration
+- Dependencies annotated with `@Injectable` are auto-registered by the container if not already present, reducing boilerplate in modules.

 ### Example Usage
 ```ts